oracle/nosql-java-sdk/README.md

  * - create a table
  * - put a row
  * - get a row
+ * - run a query using iterable/iterator
+ * - run a query using partial results
  * - drop the table
  *
  * See the examples for more interesting operations.
 This quickstart is